The coarse index class with support: X -controlled Hilbert spaces

 If $A$ is a $G$-$*$-algebra, then the subset of $G$-invariants $A^{G}$ is a $*$-algebra.
 Similarly, if $A$ is a $G$-$C^{*}$-algebra, then $A^{G}$ is a $C^{*}$-algebra.

-We consider a $G$-bornological coarse space $X$. \begin{ddd} An equivariant $X$-controlled Hilbert space is a pair $(H,\phi)$ of an Hilbert space with a unitary action of $G$ and a finitely-additive projection-valued measure $\phi$ defined on all subsets of $X$ such that $H(B)$ is separable for every bounded subset of $X$ and $\phi$ is equivariant. \end{ddd}
+We consider a $G$-bornological coarse space $X$.
+It is a $G$-set with a $G$-coarse structure $\cC$ and a bornology $\cB$.
+The elements of $\cC$ are subsets of $X\times X$ and called the coarse entourages of $X$, while the elements of $\cB$ are subsets of $X$ and called the bounded subsets of $X$. \begin{ddd} An equivariant $X$-controlled Hilbert space is a pair $(H,\phi)$ of a Hilbert space with a unitary action of $G$ and a finitely-additive projection-valued measure $\phi$ defined on all subsets of $X$ such that $H(B)$ is separable for every bounded subset of $X$ and $\phi$ is equivariant. \end{ddd} Here we use the notation $H(Y):=\phi(Y)(H)$ for the subspaces of $H$ corresponding to subsets $Y$ of $X$.
+Equivariance of $\phi$ means that for every $g$ in $G$ and subset $Y$ of $X$ we have the equality of projections